Brittany Barrientos, Stinson

 Tom.Stiles@ks.gov

-Tom Stiles is currently the Assistant Director of the Bureau of Water at KDHE, overseeing the NPDES permitting, TMDLs, water quality standards and monitoring programs in the Bureau.
-Stiles is currently co-chair of the Permitting and Compliance Committee of the Association of Clean Water Administrators (ACWA) and previously served as the co-chair for the TMDLs and Watersheds Committee.
-He is a past chairman of the Interstate Council on Water Policy and the Western States Water Council Water Quality Committee.
-Stiles received his B.S. in Watershed Science at Colorado State University and his M.S. in Forest Hydrology from the University of Minnesota.
+Tom Stiles has been Director of the Bureau of Water at KDHE since 2019, overseeing all programs implementing the Clean Water Act and the Safe Drinking Water Act in Kansas.
+Stiles has been President of the Association of Clean Water Administrators and the Interstate Council on Water Policy.
+He currently serves as co-chair of the Water Quality Committee of the Western States Water Council.
+Stiles received his B.S. in Watershed Science at Colorado State University and a M.S. in Forest Hydrology at the University of Minnesota.

 jstolle@geoengineers.com